 To get to the point finally – I didn’t notice it at first, but I think I had an inkling in the back of my mind that something wasn’t right viewing my photos.
 Well, recently I finally had it hit me.
 I was looking at photos of a past hiking trip to pick one for printing as an 8×10.
 I looked at one that I remembered as being pretty good, but when I looked with a careful eye, it turned out to be kind of blurry.
 At that point I actually opened the photo in a web browser to compare, and that’s when I noticed it did indeed appear much more blurry in the Photos app.

-Someone might say that’s just how the Photos App chooses to render and display resized/zoomed out versions of images.
+Someone might say that’s just how the Photos App chooses to render and display resized/zoomed-out versions of images.
 It’s lower quality, so what?
 Maybe it’s faster that way.
-But there is problem with that (besides it being blurry enough to affect print decisions and give a poorer viewing experience).
-The app actually does render a better quality image; it just doesn’t show that version when you first open an image.
-I learned that the Photos app can display a clearer version.
-The displayed image after zooming in and back out is sharper than the one originally displayed.
+But there is a problem with that.
+Yes, I learned it’s blurry enough to affect print decisions and give a poorer viewing experience.
+But also, the app actually does render a better quality image; it just doesn’t show that version when you first open an image.
+The displayed image after zooming in and back out is sharper/clearer than the one originally displayed.
 That occurs when the Photos app is using your entire screen or not, or if you used the full-screen button.

 I can go further than that.
 On some occasions, when first opening an image, I’ve seen the Photos app display a better quality version for a split second.
 Then it softens or blurs into the worse quality version.
 It happens quite quickly so I didn’t notice it at first, but I can repeat this.

 Examples, Test it Yourself